 Our total housing costs

-Our financial expert at our local credit union reminded us that one’s all in housing costs (mortgage, taxes, heating bills) should never be more than 32% of your gross income.
+The credit union site suggests that one’s all in housing costs (mortgage, taxes, heating bills) should never be more than 32% of your gross income.
 Then a quick calculation revealed that we are well below that threshold.
 In fact, we only spend about 11% of our gross income on our essential housing costs right now.

 What has this meant for us?
 It has meant that we have been able to make a few extra mortgage payments, build a brand new shed in the yard, install new appliances, pay for much needed repairs AND save a substantial sum for my maternity leave and LBs education fund without feeling pinched.
 Sometimes when I go to friends’ homes and they have a pool and new fancy berber carpet and kitchen islands, I make excuses for where we live.
 “Ya, it’s small.
 It’s quaint.
 We don’t pay much.”
 And then I feel guilty because this little ‘cheap’ home has given us quite a bit of freedom.